Captain Underpants and the Attack of the Talking Toilets

-Captain Underpants and the Attack of the Talking Toilets is an American children's book (taking the form of a novel) written and illustrated by Dav Pilkey, another second book in the Captain Underpants book series.
+Captain Underpants and the Attack of the Talking Toilets is an American children's book (taking the form of a novel) written and illustrated by Dav Pilkey, and is the second book in the Captain Underpants book series.
 It was published on February 1, 1999.
 It marks the first appearance of the Turbo Toilet 2000, the Talking Toilets, and the Incredible Robo-Plunger, as well as George and Harold's nerdy tattletale nemesis Melvin Sneedly.